 Want your West Seattle event/meeting/performance to be listed here?
 Please send basic info AT LEAST ONE WEEK IN ADVANCE to firstname.lastname@example.org – thanks!
-PLEASE include full details AS PLAIN TEXT IN YOUR E-MAIL, NOT IN A POSTER/FLYER/ETC. A web/FB link for more info helps too.
+PLEASE include full details AS PLAIN TEXT IN YOUR E-MAIL, *not* in an attached doc/poster/flyer/etc. A web link for more info helps too.
 Thank you!

 UPCOMING TRAFFIC ALERTS, HIGHWAY CLOSURES, ROAD WORK, click here

 ADMIRAL THEATER SCHEDULE (back by request!)

 How to use this calendar: Mouse over any entry to show the “plus” sign at right; click it to expand the item for more info without leaving this page; click “read more” for the FULL listing, usually including a map, plus a chance to post a comment/question.